 5) Absence of infection or other known causes of eosinophilic lung disease (especially potential drug reactions).

-Treatment: IV methylprednisolone 125 mg every 6 hours until the resolution of respiratory failure followed by prednisone 40 to 60 mg/day, which can be tapered over 2 to 4 weeks.
+Treatment: IV methylprednisolone 125 mg every 6 hours until the resolution of respiratory failure followed by prednisone 40 to 60 mg/d, which can be tapered over 2 to 4 weeks.
 Response is generally observed within 48 hours, allowing rapid weaning from mechanical ventilation if warranted.

 5. Eosinophilic bronchitis is characterized by elevated sputum eosinophils and active airway inflammation in the absence of airway hyperresponsiveness.
 This disease is airway-centered and is a common mimicker of asthma.